 Political Campaign Text Message Donations – What You Need To Know

-To help political campaign managers navigate these new waters, we’ve outlined all of the rules for political campaign text message donations below.
-Have a question about running your own text-to-donate campaign for a political candidate or committee, contact us.
+We’ve outlined all of the rules for political campaign text message donations below.
+If you have a question about running your own text-to-donate campaign for a political candidate or committee, don’t hesitate to contact us.

-1) There are two types of political text message donation methods that the FEC approved.
+There are two types of political text message donation methods:

-- The second method would require a person to enter their mobile phone number on a political campaign’s website in lieu of a credit card number.
-Before submitting the mobile phone number, they would be required to certify their eligibility to make a contribution underthe Act and Commission regulations.
-After that person confirmed their eligibilty, and submits their mobile phone number, a text message is sent to that mobile phone with a PIN (a short string of letters/numbers).
-That person would then enter that PIN back into the political campaign’s website to confirm the transaction.
+The second method requires that a person submit their mobile phone number on a political campaign’s website.
+Before submitting the mobile phone number, they’re required to certify their eligibility to contribute under the Act and Commission regulations.
+Once that’s done and the person submits their mobile phone number, they’ll receive a PIN code on their phone which they would then enter on the political campaign’s website to confirm the transaction.

-2) Political campaigns can only provision SMS short codes for use here in the United States.
-This was done to prevent foreigners from sending in text message donations, which is a violation of campaign regulations.
+- Political campaigns can only provision SMS short codes for use here in the United States, which means there can be no foreign contributions.

-3) A contract between an SMS provider and a political candidate or committee, must include special provisions that require compliance with the requirements set by the FEC.
+- A contract between an SMS provider and a political candidate or committee must include special provisions that require compliance with the requirements set by the FEC.

-4) Each political candidate or committee must be registered “and in good standing” with the FEC and relevant State authorities to be able to collect donations via text message.
+- Each political candidate or committee must be registered and be in good standing with the FEC and relevant State authorities to collect donations via text message.

-6) No mobile phone number may donate more than $50 per month to any one political candidate or committee.
-Since each political candidate or committee is limited to one short code, this will be as simple as imposing spending limits on each short code.
+- No mobile phone number may donate more than $50 per month to any one political candidate or committee.
+This will be as simple as imposing spending limits on each single short code.

-7) Each text message confirmation must include a hyperlink, that when opened by a person on their smartphone, will send them to a mobile webpage that includes the unabbreviated attestation.
-The mobile web page would also explain terms such as “foreign national” and “Federal contractor.”
+- Each text message confirmation must include a hyperlink to a mobile webpage that includes the unabbreviated attestation.
+The mobile web page should also explain terms such as “foreign national” and “Federal contractor.”

-8 ) Text message donations must be sent to the campaign’s treasurer within ten days of receipt.
-Because wireless carriers take up to 60 days to remit text message donations, a process called “factoring”, must be used.
-Typical factors will range between 50% and 90% of the total “out payment”, which represents the total donation amount that is left after all fees have been deducted by the wireless service providers and SMS providers.
-A typical out payment will range between 50% and 70% of the donation.
+- Text message donations must be sent to the campaign’s treasurer within ten days of receipt.
+Wireless carriers take up to 60 days to remit text message donations, so a process called “factoring” must be used.
+Typical factors will range between 50 percent and 90 percent of the total “out payment,” which represents the total donation amount after all fees have been deducted by the wireless service providers and SMS providers.
+A typical out payment will range between 50 percent and 70 percent of the donation.

-11) The SMS provider will be prohibited from sending the political candidate or committee any identifiable information associated with that mobile phone number.
-This means no names, addresses, etc.
+- The SMS provider will be prohibited from sending the political candidate or committee any identifiable information associated with that mobile phone number.

-12) The SMS provider will will provide the following information to the political candidate or committee regarding each individual mobile phone number:
+- The SMS provider will provide the following information to the political candidate or committee regarding each individual mobile phone number: